micahhausler/cedar-access-control-for-k8s/docs/CedarSchemas.md

     ) when {
         resource.resource == "deployments" &&
         resource.apiGroup == "apps" &&
-        resource has namespace // require a namespace name so cluster-scoped collection requests are not permitted } unless {
+        // require a namespace name so cluster-scoped collection requests are not permitted resource has namespace
+    } unless {
-        // permit doesn't apply under these conditions resource has namespace &&
+        // permit does not apply under these conditions resource has namespace &&
         ["kube-system", "kube-public" ].contains(resource.namespace)
     };